 B. S. Chemical Engineering, University of Delaware, 1993

 Ph.
 D. Chemical Engineering, University of California, Davis, 2001

 Adjunct Professor and Professor of Chemistry, Sacramento City College, 1999–present.

 Adjunct Professor of Chemistry, City College of San Francisco, Skyline College and College of San Mateo, 2007–Spring 2009 (while on leave from SCC).

-Favorite Teaching Moment My favorite teaching moment was when I got a picture from a student who, after class, went home and built his own conductivity apparatus and sent me a picture of himself holding it while giving the thumbs up.
+One of my favorite teaching moments was when I got a picture from a student who, after class, went home and built his own conductivity apparatus and sent me a picture of himself holding it while giving the thumbs up.
 The picture was a total surprise, and I knew I had reached him through my teaching.

-With 4-6 students per semester, work on various chemical education topics.
-Past work includes bringing SCC students to UC Davis to do SEM, a lab experiment involving nanoparticles and plants, and an educational model of an AFM.
+With 4-10 students per semester, work on various chemical education topics.
+Past and current work includes a lab experiment involving nanoparticles and plants, an educational model of an AFM, and homemade antacid tablets.
 More information

 Websites that I maintain